Michael, Whitney, Tupac, Biggie

 but for the contributions he made to the world through his message of love.

-"He lived a most remarkable life and managed to remain humble, loving, kind, generous,
+lived a most remarkable life and managed to remain humble, loving, kind, generous, and respectful.

-to do so after he is no longer here is reprehensible."
+"However, to continue to do so after he is no longer

 More to come.